Croatia Car Rental: What to Know About Border Crossing

 The fee for a one-way car rental is essentially an extra cost for dropping your car off at a different location than the one from which you picked it up, but it’s usually not much (anything between 20 to 150 EUR).
 In order to avoid this, you’ll want to plan your trip so that you can circle back to where to start you can drop the car off.

 Many people start their trip in Zagreb, and this is where I started the last time I rented a car.
-We drove around Slovenia and Istra region, then drove south all the way to Split stopping by national parks on the way.
+We drove around Slovenia and Istra region, then continued south all the way to Split, stopping by national parks on the way.

 You can search for the cheapest options for you on Discover Cars website.
 They provide a wide range of vehicles and different companies.
 You can compare various providers on their website and pick the best car for you.